72nd/baserowdantic/README.md

 ## ORM-like access using models

+**Note: This part of the documentation needs to be revised and no longer completely reflects the current state.
+We'll probably move this into the API documentation.
+Please refer to [the walkthrough](#walkthrough--introductory-example) and the [comprehensive ORM example](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py) for up-to-date information.**

 The main motivation behind baserowdantic is to handle »everyday« CRUD (Create, Read, Update, Delete) interactions with Baserow through a model derived from pydantic's BaseModel called [`Table`](https://alex-berlin-tv.github.io/baserowdantic/baserow/table.html#Table).
 This Table model defines the structure and layout of a table in Baserow at a single location, thereby enabling validation of both input and output.